wp-plugins/easy-digital-downloads-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.7 =
+* New - The textdomain has changed to easy-digital-downloads-software-specs.
+You must update your .mo files accordingly.
+* Maintenance - Updated widget to work with the WordPress 4.0 live customizer.
+* Maintenance - Use singleton class.

 = 1.6.1 =
 * Fix: specs content filter should ignore widget setting to surpress specs if the widget is not active
 * Maintenance: Updated rate link and plugin URI.